 You know the one?

 It looks a little grey, a little natural and all refined rustic.

 It’s one of my favorite looks in decorating.
 I'd fill my house with it if I could!
-So when we were deciding on a finish for our new dining room table when we gave the dining room a makeover, it was my first choice.
+So when we were deciding on a finish for our new dining room table when we gave the dining room a makeover, it was my first choice to try to mimic.